ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/networkinterface.md

 When you use two network interfaces and both use the same IP stacks, there are limitations.

-We have modified the LwIP routing core to support multiple active interfaces, but when more than one active interface is active in LwIP, only one is the default.
+We have modified the LwIP routing core to support multiple active interfaces, but when more than one interface is active in LwIP, only one is the default.
 All the outgoing traffic flows through it.

 If you need to force the traffic to only one of the interfaces, you need to use `Socket::setsockopt(NSAPI_SOCKET, NSAPI_BIND_TO_DEVICE, <interface name>, <interface name length>)` to bind the socket into one interface.
 You can fetch the interface name from the `NetworkInterface::get_interface_name()` call.